2dv609/WinnerDrinks/README.md

 ./deploy_app_remote.sh <path_to_ssh_key> <public_ip_addres_machine_1> <public_ip_addres_machine_2> <public_ip_addres_machine_3>
 ```

-Open winner-drinks.xyz, obs can take some minute.
+Open [winner-drinks.xyz](https://winner-drinks.xyz) (OBS!
+Can take some minute).

-OBS!
-Application is cached and you may have to
+🔔 Please note: Application is cached and you may have to:

-* Unregister service-woker
+* Unregister Service Worker
 * Delete cached storage
 * Delete indexedDB
 * Reload the page to get the latest update visible.

-### Build and deploy for local production, for testing of serviceworkers and IndexedDB etc
+### Build and deploy for local production, for testing of Service Workers and IndexedDB etc

 ```
 cd dist